 Want to know more about sustainable fences?
 Then you've come to the right place!
-You're probably in the middle of planning your garden - or your garden could do with a new boundary.
-Either way, it's great that you can replace your fence or maybe even your entire garden.
-Build garden sustainably you want.
-Decisive for its ecological value is above all the most durable and weatherproof material possible, but also the design and use of the fence.
+You're probably in the middle of planning your garden - or your garden in general could do with a new boundary.
+Either way, it's great that you can update your fence or maybe even your entire Build garden sustainably want.
+Decisive for its ecological value is, above all, the most durable and weatherproof material, but also the design and use of the fence.

 1. wooden fence

-Wood is a sustainable, renewable raw material - and this alone makes it more environmentally friendly than many other building materials.
-Appropriate fences are available in all colors and shapes - whether as opaque Board fence or as bound together Picket fence.
-If you build your garden fence yourself, you can even build recesses and cut-outs in it that can be used as food or water sources for various animals and insects.
+Wood is a sustainable, since renewable raw material - and that alone makes it more environmentally friendly than many other building materials.
+Corresponding fences are available in all colors and shapes - whether as opaque Board fence or as bound together Picket fence.
+If you build your garden fence yourself, you can even make recesses and recesses in it, which can be used as food or water source for various animals and insects.

-Old Euro pallets can also be used as a fence for your garden with a new coat of paint and a little creativity.
-The wood of the pallets is usually free of toxins and you can use them Embellish with nesting aids and flower pots.
+With a new coat of paint and a little creativity, old Euro pallets can also be used as a fence for your garden.
+The wood of the pallets is usually free of toxins, and you can use them to additionally embellish with nesting aids and flower pots.
 This makes your garden fence extra sustainable and also helps to keep the Stop species extinction.

-Important: To ensure that your wooden fence in the garden lasts as long as possible and is truly sustainable, you should (regularly) paint it with a natural glaze - e.g. natural resin oil.
+Important: To ensure that your wooden fence in the garden lasts as long as possible and is truly sustainable, you should paint it (regularly) with a natural glaze - e.g. made of natural resin oil.

 2. stone wall

 Pure, lifeless gravel gardens are the opposite of sustainable.
-Nevertheless, even in an environmentally conscious garden you can naturally - durable, dimensionally stable and visually appealing - work with stones.
-Instead of fencing in your garden, you can also use a stone wall in some places, for example. for privacy and a clear boundary provide.
+Nevertheless, even in an environmentally conscious garden you can naturally -. durable, dimensionally stable and visually appealing - work with stones.
+Instead of fencing in your garden, you can also work with a stone wall in some places, for example. for privacy and a clear boundary provide.
 Deliberately build in cavities that provide a nesting place for insects, for example.
-Stone walls with crevices and slits are also a popular habitat for some small animal species.
+Stone walls with crevices and slots are also a popular habitat for some small animal species.ย

-Insider tip double-skin wall: Soil is filled between two parallel stone walls, turning your garden fence into a biotope!
-The soil can be planted as required and thus become a habitat, nesting and feeding place for numerous animal species.
-This form of garden border may seem exotic at first glance and also requires a little more preparatory work.
-However, the result is impressive.
+Insider tip double-skin wall: Earth is filled between two parallel stone walls so that your garden fence becomes a biotope!
+The soil can be planted as needed and thus become a habitat, nesting and feeding place for numerous animal species.
+This form of garden fencing may seem exotic at first glance and also requires a little more preparatory work.
+However, the result can be seen.

 3. willow fence

 Another sustainable fence is the classic woven willow fence.
-A beautiful, dimensionally stable and, above all, "living" fence for your garden is ultimately created from interwoven willow branches.
-It continues to grow and blossom at the interfaces and is therefore a paradise for bees and other animals from the garden world.
+Made from interwoven willow branches, it ultimately creates a beautiful, dimensionally stable and, most importantly, "living" fence for your garden.
+It always grows and blooms at the interfaces and is thus a paradise for bees and other animals from the garden world.

 4. log cabin fence

-A fence made from untreated, thin logs laid on top of each other not only looks rustic.
-It also decomposes without leaving any residue after 10 to 20 years and can provide food for fungi and many types of insects during its lifetime.
-The trunks may not always be perfectly straight and therefore not completely opaque, but plants tend to climb up them particularly well, so that a As natural, wild, green, overall picture as possible can arise.
+A fence from untreated, thin wooden logs laid on top of each other not only looks rustic.
+It also decomposes itself without residue after 10 to 20 years and can provide food for fungi and many species of insects during its lifetime.
+The trunks may not always be perfectly straight and therefore not absolutely opaque, but plants tend to grow particularly well on it, so that a as possible natural, wild, green, overall picture can arise.

 5. (Upcycling) metal fence

-Their durability makes metal fences like the Double bar fence, the aluminum fence or the cast iron fence. ultimately also environmentally friendly.
-The longer you nurture, care for and keep it, the more sustainable it is.
+Their durability makes metal fences such as the Double bar fence, the aluminum fence or the cast iron fence. ultimately environmentally friendly as well.
+The longer you cherish, care for and keep it, the more sustainable.

 However, for example, at a scrap yard, you can get steel parts and then assemble them into a garden fence.
-Such a Upcycling project protects the environment and is sustainable, since already consumed, Natural resources can be reused.
-A fine example of truly sustainable fencing.
+Such a Upcycling project protects the environment and is sustainable, since already consumed, natural resources can be reused.
+A beautiful example of truly sustainable fencing.

-Chain link fence: Also with a coarse mesh Fence made of plastic-coated wire, you can border your garden in a completely natural way.
-The fence is sturdy and also serves as a climbing aid for a wide variety of plants.
-To help and protect animals, it makes sense for the wire mesh fence to start about 10 centimetres above the ground.
+Chain link fence: Also with a coarse mesh Fence made of plastic-coated wire, you can naturally border your garden.
+The fence is stable and also serves as a climbing aid for various plants.
+To help and protect the animals, by the way, it is useful if the wire mesh fence begins only about 10 centimeters above the ground.

 6. gabions

-I personally find the wire racks filled with stones not so visually appealing - but gabions certainly have an ecological value.
-Between the stones placed on top of and next to each other habitable gapswhich provide shelter for many garden animals and insects in particular.
-However, it is important to choose larger stones or leave larger gaps between the stones.
+I personally find the wire racks filled with stones visually not so appealing - but gabions certainly have an ecological value.
+Between the stones stacked on top of and next to each other create habitable gapswhich provide shelter for many garden animals and especially insects.
+For this purpose, however, it is important to choose larger stones or to leave larger gaps between the stones.

-Tip: Gabions can also be filled with wood, which often creates an even livelier "fence culture".
+Tip: Gabions can also be filled with wood, which often creates an even more vibrant "fence culture".

 7. attach plants

-Plants not only serve as privacy screens, but also as a source of food and a habitat for countless garden inhabitants.
-So give free rein to your creativity.
-Welded metal rings for flower pots to your metal fence or nail small, old wine crates filled with soil and wild flowers on your wooden fence.
-It doesn't have to be a creative miracle - ordinary, attached flower pots will do if you want to protect and support insects! 🙂
+Plants serve not only as privacy screens, but also as a source of food and habitat for countless garden inhabitants.
+Therefore, give free rein to your creativity.
+Weld metal rings for flower pots to your metal fence or nagle small old wine boxes filled with soil and wildflowers. on your wooden fence.
+It doesn't have to be a creative miracle - ordinary, attached flower pots will do if you want to protect and support insects! ๐

 Tip: How to make a create a bee friendly gardenI'll show you in a separate blog post.